Border Patrol agent Juan David Ortiz indicted on capital murder charge in deaths of four women

 The agent, Juan David Ortiz, is suspected in the killings of four women and the kidnapping of a fifth in rural Texas, Webb County District Attorney Isidro R. Alaniz said at a news conference Wednesday afternoon.
 Ortiz is being held on a $2.5 million bond.

+Ortiz, 35, was indicted on one count of capital murder, aggravated assault with a deadly weapon, unlawful restraint and evading arrest, the district attorney's office said in a statement.
+An arraignment hearing is pending.

-The grand jury upgraded the charge against Ortiz, 35, who had faced four counts of murder, one count of unlawful restraint and one count of aggravated assault with a deadly weapon.
+The grand jury upgraded the charge against Ortiz, who had faced four counts of murder.

 In describing why the indictment was for just one capital murder charge instead of four murder charges, Alaniz said a person "commits capital murder if the person intentionally or knowingly causes the death of more than one individual during different criminal transactions but pursuant to the same scheme or course of conduct."